SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 So you have a shiny PowerPoint deck with heaps of great content, and you know what you want to say!
 Are you ready to present?
 No, not yet.

-You need to practise it so that you know your stuff backwards as well as forwards.
+You need to practice it so that you know your stuff backwards as well as forwards.

 `youtube: https://youtu.be/jPwNwNdE7pE`

 ::: good
-**Figure: Good example - you need to practise your content forwards and backwards to be as good as Victor Borge.**
+**Figure: Good example - you need to practice your content forwards and backwards to be as good as Victor Borge.**
 :::

 These 5 steps can improve the delivery of a speech immensely (inspired by [Vinh Giang](https://www.vinhgiang.com/)):